-During 2018, the foundation of 1170 took place - an independent charity to help protect the Church for future generations.
+During 2018, the foundation of 1170 took place - an independent charity to help maintain and protect the Church building for future generations.

 It is this community role that 1170 intends to develop further through the introduction of events that are both entertaining and educational.
 The intention being that all age groups will develop musical skills through the opportunity for participation but with a focus on those still honing their skills in such as schools and colleges with encouragement from those talented individuals sharing what they have achieved.
 This desire to support individual development is an important focus for 1170.

 To find out more about 1170, please visit their website: www.1170.co.uk